 I studied classics and philosophy as an undergraduate at the University of South Carolina.
 I also earned a M.A. there with a thesis on Thomas Aquinas.
 I received my Ph.D. from Duke University (1995), where I wrote a dissertation on the early Jesuit philosopher Francisco Suárez.
-I have been at Marquette since 1995 and became Chair of the philosophy department from 2005-2013 and am currently Associate Dean for Faculty in the Klingler College of Arts and Sciences.
+I have been at Marquette since 1995 and was Chair of the philosophy department from 2005-2013 and am currently Associate Dean for Faculty in the Klingler College of Arts and Sciences.

 If you want to know still more about me, please visit my personal academic Web site.